Second Life: Content

 The ability to create content and shape the Second Life world is one of the key features that separate this from online games.
 Built into the software is a 3D modeling tool based on simple geometric shapes that allows residents to build virtual objects.
-There is also a procedural scripting language, Linden Scripting Language, which can be used to add interactivity to objects.
+There is also a procedural scripting language, Linden Scripting Language (LSL), which can be used to add interactivity to objects.
 Sculpted prims ("sculpties"), 3D mesh, textures for clothing or other objects, animations, and gestures can be created using external software and imported.
 The Second Life terms of service provide that users retain copyright for any content they create, and the server and client provide simple digital rights management (DRM) functions.
 However, Linden Lab changed their terms of service in August 2013 to be able to use user-generated content for any purpose.
 The new terms of service prevent users from using textures from third-party texture services, as some of them pointed out explicitly.